Snowflake Line Drawing Art Project

 Use one chisel-tip marker and trace around the outside edge of the snowflake.
 You are adding coloring to the negative space or background, not to the snowflakes.

+Repeat tracing in the background space with any pattern or colors.
 Don’t forget about the negative space inside the snowflakes.
 Use the same colored marker to trace.

 Continuously work with lines to fill all the negative space.
 If the lines converge, you can create a pattern by stopping the other tracing.